ThuyHaLE/FrameFinderLE/FULL-README.md

 # ⚡FrameFinderLE⚡
+**FrameFinderLE** is an intelligent frame retrieval system that helps users search for images and videos based on imperfect memory.
+By combining CLIP with a hashtag graph mechanism and user feedback, the system can understand and handle vague, incomplete queries, much like how humans recall visual content.

-FrameFinderLE is an advanced image and video frame retrieval system that improves real-world memory-driven search tasks.
-Originally inspired by the challenge of visual information retrieval in noisy, fragmented queries (e.g., user memory recall), it enhances CLIP with hashtag graphs and human-in-the-loop feedback mechanisms.
+Originally developed to address the challenge of retrieving visual information from unclear and fragmented queries (e.g., human memory), FrameFinderLE enhances the capabilities of CLIP with a hashtag graph and a human-in-the-loop feedback mechanism.

 ## ⚡Table of Contents
 - [Project information](#project-information)